Kristen Stewart, Robert Pattinson Breakup Inspired New Movie

 Stewart was photographed getting affectionate with Snow White and the Huntsman director Rupert Sanders.
 After the incident, the co-stars were said to be in an on and off relationship for a while before they finally called it quits.
 The two actors publicly accepted breaking up in 2014.

 Stewart revealed to Los Angeles Times recently that she had the sketch about the Come Swim storyline since last four years.
-That is mostly after her breakup with Remember Me actor.
+That is mostly after her breakup with the Remember Me actor.
 However, the Twilight actress said that she does not wish to relate the movie to only one of her past relationships.

 “I don’t want to reduce it to one relationship.
 Thinking about [this film] for four years.”